Parsoa/Nebula/README.md

 You can optionally include `SVLEN` otherwise it will be estimated from `BEGIN` and `END` for  deletions and inversions and from size of `SEQ` for insertions.

 Chromosome names in BED and FASTA files can both include and not include `chr`.
 However, Nebula's output will always include `chr` in chromosome names regradless of input format.

+GENOTYPE must be one of `0/0` for absent, `0/1` or `1/0` (treated equally) for heterozygous and `1/1` for homozygous.
+Nebula's preprocessing stage requires "known" SV genotypes to select kmers, as a result ambiguous genotypes like `./1` and `./.` are not accepted and will result in abort.

 ## Preprocessing and k-mer extraction